-BRUSHBUCK FOUNDER ADAM LACKNER’S THIRD INTERVIEW WITH LOCAL RADIO STATION, 96.9 THE MOUNTAIN
+BRUSHBUCK CO-FOUNDER ADAM LACKNER’S THIRD INTERVIEW WITH LOCAL RADIO STATION, 96.9 THE MOUNTAIN

 Listen to Brushbuck co-founder Adam Lackner talk to KMTN radio host Fish about a wide range of topics in Yellowstone and Grand Teton national parks, including real-time sighting of local celebrity bear ‘399’, some facts about bears and their recent de-listing from the endangered species act, a foray into how Brushbuck trains their guides, and a discussion about why bringing the right equipment on a wildlife tour is crucial.